The Best AI Translator Extensions in 2026 (Tested on 20 Real Phrases)

 SwiftIn Business: “Hi team.
 Quick update on today's progress — we're running slightly behind the planned timeline.
 Apologies for the delay”

 “お疲れ様です” has no direct English equivalent — it is a standard Japanese work greeting, not literally “thank you for your hard work.”
-Google and Immersive translated it literally.
+Google and DeepL translated it literally.
 SwiftIn Business adapted it to how an English speaker would actually open a Slack progress update.

 #11 — X (Russian meme)